Refrigeration by modified Otto cycles and modified swaps through generalized measurements: Introduction

 On the other hand, in Ref. \cite{Behzadi}, a three-stroke quantum engine on the basis of non-selective generalized measurement channels with adjustable measurement strengths has been proposed and later, by employing nuclear magnetic resonance (NMR) platform, it has been realized experimentally \cite{Lisboa}.
 An interesting advantage of the introduced engine in \cite{Behzadi} which was also observed in the experimental results reported in \cite{Lisboa}, is that this kind of quantum engine can reach unit efficiency while also achieving maximum extracted power at the same time with the fine-tuning of the measurement strengths parameter.
 The approach of \cite{Behzadi} then was developed to introduce another measurement-based devices such as refrigerator and thermal accelerator according to a measurement setting intensity \cite{Dieguez}.

 The other feature of measurement channels introduced in \cite{Behzadi} is that their implementation running time is much smaller than any decoherence or thermalization time scales \cite{Lisboa}.
 This property along with the adjustable measurement strength, encourage one to involve this type of measurement channel, as a quantum resource, in the known thermodynamics cycles such as Otto cycle and swap, as an additional stroke.
 Involving the thermodynamics cycles with this additional stroke, called as modified cycles, may lead the obtained devices to have surpassing properties relative to the traditional ones.
+Strictly speaking, we note that some measurement-fueled quantum machines have been proposed with potential to approach beyond the Carnot efficiency, which are strictly related to the use of measurement process selectively (in the presence of feedback control) \cite{Elouard2,Elouard3,Jordan} or non-selectively \cite{Behzadi,Dieguez}.
+However, it is useful to investigate the advantages of involving a non-equilibrium energy resource provided by a measurement apparatus, into equilibrium thermodynamic cycles with, e.g., Otto efficiency.
+It would be interesting when the efficiency of such modified cycles go beyond the Otto limit.